selimslab/selimslab.github.io/_NOTES/skills/parenting.md

 In Japan, small children take the subway and run errands alone, no parent in sight.
 The reason why has more to do with social trust than self-reliance.

-It’s a common sight on Japanese mass transit: children troop through train cars, singly or in small groups, looking for seats.
+It's a common sight on Japanese mass transit: children troop through train cars, singly or in small groups, looking for seats.

 Parents in Japan regularly send their kids out into the world at a very young age.
 A popular television show called Hajimete no Otsukai, or My First Errand, features children as young as two or three being sent out to do a task for their family.
 As they tentatively make their way to the greengrocer or bakery, their progress is secretly filmed by a camera crew.
 The show has been running for more than 25 years.